Tuesday, October 15, 2024

 The simplest explanation (Occam's razor) may be #3, that the date is wrong: 1842 was a slip of the tongue (or memory) or a newspaper typo.
 A one digit typo (1842 should have been 1862) and Walsh's story largely fits, and most of the questions raised go away, i.e. it explains why we see nothing (thus far; more research needed by O'Dell) written about the Tonkawa camped at Republic Square in Austin from 1842 through 1844 (we'll discuss the Mary Mitchell article below).
 If you read the Walsh article carefully, he never refers to the Mexican Army taking San Antonio, and Austin being evacuated.
 The events of 1842 and the evacuation of Austin are never brought up in the article.
 It is odd that Walsh would mention 1842 -- a defining part of Austin's early history -- then never explain to the reader what the significance was.
 Further arguing for #3.

-Quickly (we'll look this in more detail below), if you look at what Walsh said, but plug in 1862 rather than 1842, it fits the documented history of the Tonkawa after the 1862 massacre well; let's do that below:
+Quickly (we'll look at this in more detail below) let's look at what Walsh said, but plug in 1862 rather than 1842:

 "In [1862] these Indians [Comanches and other tribes] made an united attack on the Tonks (sic) and almost entirely wiped them out.
 A short time afterwards [ca.1863], the remnant, about two hundred and fifty, came to Austin..."